joerg-schneider/airtunnel/README.md

 )
 ````
 > student has source file: student.csv, of size: 181, created at: 2019-09-28 18:38:39, collected from: DAG: university (2019-09-28 16:38:26.880186) and task id student_ingest
+(*Note, that we pass in the latest execution date that we just pulled from the asset's load status!*)

 To retrieve the lineage, simply do this:
 ````python